 We were too young to want world peace and find a cure for cancer.
 We left those answers for the beauty pageant girls on tv.

-And c’mon – a never-ending candy bag is a pretty darn good wish.
+And hey!
+A never-ending candy bag is a pretty darn good wish.

 But there was another wish I never said out loud.
 A secret wish.